Whether you’re a remote employee or working from home to run your own small business, having a home office offers many advantages.

 Make Sure Your Computer Is Ready to Use

-When moving from an office to working remotely, you may have had to purchase a new computer for your home office.
+When moving from an office to working remotely, you may have had to purchase a new computer for your home office or a cloud based windows virtual desktop azure depending on your budget.

 You may also look into the security best practices so you know that your information and data is secure.